isomerpages/aic-mentalhealth/index.md

   blandit potenti et sagittis pulvinar semper.
 image: /images/Webpage assets/logo.svg
 permalink: /
-notification: Need urgent care?
-Call the Samaritans of Singapore at 1767, or use 995 to reach the nearest A&E.
+notification: In distress or need to talk to someone?
+Call the Samaritans of Singapore at 1767 or IMH Helpline at 63892222.
 sections:
   - hero:
       background: /images/Webpage assets/home_hero.png